 There are many reservation systems available in the market, and to make sure you are choosing the right one for your restaurant, we have undertaken an in-depth comparison of two well-known reservation systems - Tock & OpenTable, along with a few alternative options you might want to consider.

 With so many options available, it is important to understand which system suits your restaurant's needs and requirements best.
 There is no "one-size-fits-all" approach in choosing a reservation system, which one is best for you depends on your restaurant's unique position.

 Tock offers a reservation platform that operates around the idea of selling "tickets" for tables and events at high-end restaurants in order to reduce no-shows.
-For restaurants were an empty table means a potential loss, Tock offers a solution where each table is attached to a "ticket" or "deposit ticket" (a small deposit fee) that diners have to pay while making a reservation in order to reduce no shows.
+For restaurants where an empty table means a potential loss, Tock offers a solution where each table is attached to a "ticket" or "deposit ticket" (a small deposit fee) that diners have to pay while making a reservation in order to reduce no-shows.

-Tock also claims that building a long term relationship with customers is one of the most pivotal points for success of such restaurants, and it enables restaurants to do so through various customer-centric features like integrated guest marketing, detailed guest profiles and customer segmentation tools.
+Tock also claims that building a long-term relationship with customers is one of the most pivotal points for the success of such restaurants, and it enables restaurants to do so through various customer-centric features like integrated guest marketing, detailed guest profiles, and customer segmentation tools.

-Being a newcomer, Tock's user network also does not rack up to its competitors like OpenTable, who claim to seat 31 million diners a month.
+Being a newcomer, Tock's user network also does not rack up to its competitors like OpenTable, which claims to seat 31 million diners a month.

-Tock offers two products: a complete table management system and a stand-alone event-based system which restaurants can use to enlist their special events on the platform without investing into the table management system.
+Tock offers two products: a complete table management system and a stand-alone event-based system that restaurants can use to enlist their special events on the platform without investing in the table management system.